 Note: Wherever available, the support of patients by self-help groups has to be implemented in professional care.
-Immediately after diagnosis each patient should be informed about possible support through members of self-help groups.
+Immediately after diagnosis each patient should be informed about possible support by members of self-help groups.
 Additionally, representatives of self-help groups have to be involved in the boards/committees responsible for conceptual design and assessment of patient care.
-The criteria of certification for organ-specific cancer centers published by Deutsche Krebsgesellschaft regarding supportive care, particularly the collaboration with cancer self-help groups, have to be considered.
+The criteria of certification for organ-specific cancer centers and oncology centers published by Deutsche Krebsgesellschaft regarding supportive care, particularly the collaboration with cancer self-help groups, have to be considered.

+6.8 Standard Operating Procedures (SOPs)

+6.9 Information Technology at the Cancer Center - Future Plans

+For further information see 6.9.2, page 17/18.

-- 6.8 Guidelines / Standard Operating Procedures (SOPs) - 6.9 Information Technology at the Cancer Center Future Plans - 6.10 Documentation, Clinical Cancer Registry, Long Term Follow-up - 6.11 Clinical Performance Monitoring / Quality Management and Assessment - 6.12 Cancer Trials Activity
+6.10 Documentation, Clinical Cancer Registry, Long Term Follow-up

+6.11 Clinical Performance Monitoring / Quality Management and Assessment

+6.12 Cancer Trials Activity

+For further information see 6.12, page 18-20.